 18. La Porte

 You name it, La Porte has it: halter top one-pieces, ruffle bottom bikinis, scoop neck tops, beach shorts.
 This adorable bathing suit business takes great delight in producing high-quality items that give you the best sense of self.

 One method they achieve this is through their open-door policy, which enables clients to replace their suit within a year of the original purchase if their size or form changes.
 Everything is manufactured in New York using Italian fabric that has been sustainably sourced.

 19. Hakuna Wear

-- All swimwear is designed, made, and shipped from San Diego, California.
+- Designed, manufactured, and shipped from San Diego, California, is all swimwear.

 20. Hackwith Design House